aws-dev-staging/test-guidance/README.md

 ## Running the Guidance

-We are using a token-based webhook to establish a connection from the private internal GitHub repository, containing the external-package-request.csv and codeguru-security-scan.py files, to CodePipeline.
+We are using a token-based webhook to establish a connection from the private internal GitHub source code repository to CodePipeline.
 This webhook ensures that POST requests sent to the payload URL originate from your private internal repository.
 With token authentication configured, you will receive the X-Hub-Signature and X-Hub-Signature-256 headers in the webhook POST request.

 With your webhook in place, you are prepared to deploy and launch your SageMaker Studio environment.
 From there, you will pull the current version of the external-package-request.csv file from your private internal GitHub repository, append the desired additional external package repositories to the request file, then push the updated request file back to the private internal repository.
 This action triggers CodePipeline execution, enabling scanning of the external package repository for InfoSec approval before making it available as a private internal package.